Frequently Asked Questions (FAQs)

 How can our program receive an external quality assessment?

 United Way and Harris County Department of Education’s CASE for Kids will be conducting external quality assessments.
 Due to the demand for external assessments, it may take up to 3 years to receive an external assessment.
 Before a program can receive an external assessment, the program must be part of the Out 2 Learn network.
-All interested programs should contact Ashley Tate to join the Out 2 Learn Quality network.
+All interested programs should contact Tosin Akande to join the Out 2 Learn Quality network.

 Is there a way to reclassify our program (into a different category, age group, etc.)?